team-telnyx/webrtc/packages/js/README.md

 ## Browser support

 We support the most recent versions of Chrome, Firefox, Safari and Edge on MacOS and Windows unless otherwise indicated.
-To extend support to other browsers, import [webrtc-adapter](https://www.npmjs.com/package/webrtc-adapter) before importing `TelnyxRTC`.
+To extend support to other browsers, install and import [webrtc-adapter](https://www.npmjs.com/package/webrtc-adapter) before importing `TelnyxRTC`.
 For example:

 ```js
 import 'webrtc-adapter';